Danny Reagan: Biography

 As a detective with the NYPD, Danny carries a Kahr K9 in 9×19mm as his duty weapon, and drives a Dodge Charger on duty, which replaced his previous Chevrolet Impala 9C1.
 He also owns a Glock 19 in 9×19mm, and previously used a Smith & Wesson 5946 in 9×19mm.
 Danny drove a Jeep XJ Cherokee as his personal/family vehicle from Season 1 to Season 5, whilst Linda drove a rather troublesome 2001 Kia Sedona/Carnival; this vehicle was replaced when Henry lost his driver's license and gave Linda his car.
 In Season 6, Danny's Cherokee was replaced by a fourth-generation Ford Explorer.

 He wears a Meritorious Police Duty pin beginning with the second episode of Season 4 until halfway through Season 6, when he starts wearing a Detective Bureau lapel pin instead.
 His NYPD shield number is 51466.

-In the spin-off Boston Blue, Danny's younger son Sean moves to Boston to pursue a career as a cop due to a hiring freeze in the NYPD.
-After he gets into an accident trying to save lives in a fire, Danny works with Lena Silver, a Boston Police Department detective on the case and later decides to stay in Boston full time and take a position with the BPD.
+In the spin-off Boston Blue, Danny's youngest son Sean moves to Boston to pursue a career in the Boston Police Department (BPD) due to a hiring freeze in the NYPD and as a recommendation by his friend Jonah Silver, who is also a rookie in the BPD.
+After he gets into an accident trying to save lives in a fire, Danny accidentally encounters and works with Jonah's sister Lena Silver, a BPD detective, on the case and later decides to stay in Boston full time while looking after Sean.
+Later, Lena's stepsister and police superintendent Sara Silver offers Danny a position with the BPD.
+Meanwhile, the convict sentenced for the murder of the Silver sibling's father is set free and Danny accepts Sara's offer in the BPD to help the Silver family.

 Partners on Blue Bloods

 Over his career, Danny has had numerous partners, mostly female, some for shorter periods of time, before the longest-lasting partnership with Maria Baez from the middle of Season 3 through the end of the series.
-The character has addressed this himself, in a conversation with partner Jackie Curatola in the Season 2 episode Lonely Hearts Club and with Maria Baez in the Season 11 premiere.
+The character has addressed this himself, in a conversation with partner Jackie Curatola in the Season 2 episode "Lonely Hearts Club" and with Maria Baez in the Season 11 premiere.